 First, you're users will see an alert, native to the OS, which asks if they are satisfied with the application.

 - If the user answers yes, they will be asked to rate the application on the App Store in another alert automatically.
-If the application is in beta mode, the user will not be asked to rate on the App Store (or a custom link if provided during survey creation).
+If the application is in beta mode, the user will not be asked to rate on the App Store.

 - If the user answers no, they will be asked how the application can do better in a survey format similar to the one in the custom survey section.